Introduction to Deferred Revenue

 - The Income obtained in advance is helpful in financing operations, thus mitigating the pressure on other assets or firms that do not need to take a loan.

 - It represents the firm’s overall financial health by revealing the amount that the company owes to the customers.
-Revenue that the firm obtains from the customer but is yet to earn is a risk unless the product or service is rendered.
+The firm faces a risk with the revenue obtained from the customer but not yet earned unless the product or service is rendered.

-It is the payments received in advance for products or services that have not been delivered or rendered yet.
-Accrued expenses are expenses of a firm that have already been incurred but are yet to be paid.
+The firm receives payments in advance for products or services that have not yet been delivered or rendered.
+The firm incurs expenses that have already been incurred but are yet to be paid.

 Examples: When a customer has already paid for a service, and the service is yet to be delivered, the payment received in advance will be considered Deferred Revenue.

 While a customer has purchased a product and has to pay $3000, he has already mentioned that he will spend next month.
-The expenses incurred here will be considered accrued expenses.
+Accrued expenses will consider the expenses incurred here.

 Advantages of Deferred Revenue